PBonvang/fundus-image-classifier/README.md

-# NN-experimenter
+# Fundus image-classifier
-A set of scripts and utility functions was made to make it easy to experiment with Neural Networks for the fundus dataset provided by StatuManu.
+A set of scripts and utility functions made to make it easy to experiment with different Neural Network architectures for the fundus dataset provided by StatuManu.

 ## Use
-Modified: 14/01/2022
+Modified: 21/01/2022

 ### Prerequisites
 1. Set environment config in [config.py](config.py)